Monday, January 19, 2026

 WTF!?

 It's clear.
-It's time for those who believe in the creation of a world of peace and shared prosperity -- as opposed to the accumulation of wealth by the world's oligarchs -- to speak out.
+It's time for those who believe in the creation of a world of peace and shared prosperity to speak out.
 Dr. King did so, dramatically, on April 4, 1967, at the Riverside Church in New York City.

-On that day, Dr. King proclaimed, "these too are our brothers," and came out against the US involvement in the Vietnam War with a passion and an eloquence that many believe caused his assassination exactly one year, to the day, later.
+On that day, Dr. King proclaimed, "these too are our brothers," and came out against the US involvement in the Vietnam War with a passion and an eloquence that some believe caused his assassination -- exactly one year, to the day -- later.

 It's a tough job, but somebody's got to do it!